 Year-to-year changes of less than 5% were considered "about the same."
 Year-to-year changes between 5% and 15 % were considered "higher"/"lower".
 Year-to-year changes over 15% were considered "much higher"/"much lower".
-Production at Chennai Engine Plant decreased by 48% from 2017 to 2018, resulting in much lower consumption of water.
+Production increased from the previous year so withdrawal also increased.